Andrew-S-Rosen/cbe504/main.typ

 === Energy Balance

-For the sake of brevity, we will forego a detailed derivation of the PFR energy, especially since it is very similar to that of the batch reactor (as was observed for the mass balance).
+For the sake of brevity, we will forego a detailed derivation of the PFR energy, especially since it is very similar to that of the batch reactor (as was observed for the material balance).
 #footnote[For a thorough derivation of reactor energy balances, refer to Chapter 6 of _Chemical Reactor Analysis and Design Fundamentals_ by J.B.
 Rawlings and J.G.
 Ekerdt.]
 Instead, in analogy with the single-phase batch reactor energy balance given by #ref(<eq:batch_nonisothermal>), we will simply state that single-phase PFR energy balance is
 $ rho hat(C)_"P" (dif T)/(dif tau) + (1-alpha T) (dif P)/(dif tau) = - sum_i Delta H_("rxn",i) r_i + dot(Q)/V. $